sarah-hourihan/sarah-hourihan.github.io/_pages/cv.md

 Education
 ======
-* B.A. in Ecology, Evolution, and Organismal Biology, Vanderbilt University, 2024
+* B.A. in Biological Sciences, Vanderbilt University, 2024
 * B.A. in Music, Vanderbilt University, 2024

 Work Experience